mwen1993/WorkoutTracker/README.md

 This is a simple desktop Java application that is used to keep track of personal workout routines.
+A set of direction will guide and prompt user to input their daily workout.
+The workout will be outputed to a new text file with the name being the date.
+A list of workouts can be found in WorkoutList.java, to add more workouts simply add them to the list of workouts.